This guide explains how to audit your inventory and reconcile inventory variances. It is intended for advanced users.

 - Enter a title for the report and click Continue.

-The report highlights variances in inventory lots.
+This report highlights variances in inventory lots.
 You can often identify the cause of an error by examining the related transactions.
 If you identify and resolve an error, you should also implement a long-term solution to prevent future problems.

 Examples of Resolving Variances